ajvillegas/image-gallery-metabox/README.md

 }
 ```

 You can overwrite all parameters at once or only include the ones you want to overwrite in the filter.
-The following example would display the meta box only in the page assigned as Front page under Settings > Reading:
+The following example would display the meta box only on the page assigned as Front page under Settings > Reading:

 ```php
 add_filter( 'igmb_display_meta_box', 'myprefix_display_gallery_meta_box' );